Integralist/integralist.co.uk/content/posts/basic-shell-scripting.md

 ### Double exclamation !!

-Sometimes you need to execute a command using `sudo` priviledges.
+Sometimes you need to execute a command using `sudo` privileges.
 If you forget to do this, don't write out the command again but with `sudo` at the start.
 Don't even use the up arrow key and then move the cursor to the start of the line to type `sudo`.
 All you need to do is to run `sudo !!`.
 The `!!` expands to the last command you executed.

 ### Ctrl-r